adinasm/CTF/2021/UNbreakable/crossed-pil/crossed-pil.md

 153371        0x2571B         End of Zip archive, footer length: 22
 ```

-Then I found the python code which generated the image:
+Then I found the python code which generated the image in [image.png](image.png):
 ```
 strings image.png
 ```